openmedlab/.github/profile/README.md

 - The Foundation Model for Whole-brain Axon Segmentation and Circuitry Profiling: [D-LMBmap](https://github.com/openmedlab/Axon-Segmentation)
 - The Foundation Model for Endoscopy Video Analysis: [Endo-FM](https://github.com/openmedlab/Endo-FM)

-Comprehensive introduction of models in OpenMEDLab could be found [here](https://github.com/openmedlab/.github/blob/main/models.md).
+More foundation models for medical images could be found [here](https://github.com/openmedlab/.github/blob/main/models.md).

 ### Datasets

 In OpenMEDLab, we also open-source a bundle of medical datasets for corresponding research of foundation models and their applications in various medical data modalities, ranging from CT, MR, pathology datasets and so on.

-#### Highlight Datasets

 - [MedFM](https://github.com/openmedlab/dataset/blob/main/MedFM.md) Dataset: Real-world Dataset and Benchmark For Foundation Model Adaptation in Medical Image Classification.
 - [SA-Med2D-20M](https://github.com/openmedlab/dataset/blob/main/SA-Med2D-20M.md) Dataset: Segment Anything in 2D Medical Imaging with 20 Million masks.